Epidemiology of HIV/AIDS

+Climate change impacts HIV risk, and the availability of and access to HIV prevention and treatment services, contributing to poor nutrition, impaired immunity, and poor adherence to treatment.

 In 2018, the prevalence of HIV in the Africa Region was estimated at 1.1 million people.
 The African Region accounts for two thirds of the incidence of HIV around the world.
 Sub-Saharan Africa is the region most affected by HIV.
 In 2020, more than two thirds of those living with HIV were living in Africa.
 HIV rates have been decreasing in the region: From 2010 to 2020, new infections in eastern and southern Africa fell by 38%.
 Still, South Africa has the largest population of people with HIV of any country in the world, at 8.45 million, 13.9% of the population as of 2022.

-In Western Europe and North America, most people with HIV are able to access treatment and live long and healthy lives.
+In the developed world, most people with HIV are able to access treatment and live long and healthy lives.
 In 2020, 88% of people living with HIV in this region knew their HIV status, and 67% have suppressed viral loads.
 In 2019, approximately 1.2 million people in the United States had HIV.
 13% did not realize that they were infected.
 In Canada in 2016, there were about 63,110 cases of HIV.
 In 2020, 106,890 people were living with HIV in the UK and 614 died (99 of these from COVID-19 comorbidity).
 In Australia, in 2020, there were about 29,090 cases.